Cooperwd01/Cooperwd01.github.io/README.md

 # Cooperwd01.github.io

-A personal website for me to sell my wares
+A static webpage created using HTML5, CSS3 and jQuery - also used bootstrap4 and fontawesome.

-A static webpage created using html and css with bootstrap4, fontawesome and jquery.
+Anyway I'm a writer for hire and I'm good.
+Hire me please.